-What is relationship violence?
+What is relationship abuse?

-While many aspects of GLBTQ relationship violence are similar to those experienced by heterosexual victims, it is not in all ways identical.
+While many aspects of LGBTQ relationship violence are similar to those experienced by heterosexual victims, it is not in all ways identical.
 Perpetrators often attempt highly specific forms of abuse based on identity and community dynamics, some of which include:

 - “Outing” or threatening to out a partner’s sexual orientation or gender identity to family, friends, employers, or in other situations where this may pose a threat.

 - Telling the survivor that abusive behavior is a normal part of LGBTQ relationships, or that it cannot be relationship violence because it is occurring between LGBTQ individuals.

 - Manipulating friends and family supports and generating sympathy and trust in order to cut off these resources to the survivor.